 If your betta’s home is in a bowl, you can expect a shortened life span.
 Any fish living in a bowl is in an environment unfit for long-term survival.
 The best environment for a long-lived, healthy betta is a minimum 5-gallon tank with a filter and a heater.
 Yes, bettas are tropical and NEED A HEATER.
 Heating a small volume of water is difficult for any heater brand, so make sure you have a thermometer to keep it in check.

-Provided your betta is in a properly heated and filtered tank, how long should you expect them to live?
+Provided your betta is in a properly heated and filtered tank and fed a good diet, how long should you expect them to live?
 Most bettas will live 3-5 years, but it is unknown how old they are when you adopt them from the store.
 Some will live longer than that, and others will die young no matter what you do.
 Unfortunately, no matter what species of pet you have, some are just not setup to make it to old age.

 - Give them lots of rest spots, dragging those long, for-appearances-only-fins takes a lot of effort.